 A WARNING: This appliance is for installation only in a solid-fuel burning masonry or UL127 factorybuilt fireplace or in a listed ventless firebox enclosure.
 It is design-certified for these installations in accordance with ANSI Z21.11.2.
-Exception: DO NOT install this appliance in a factory-built fireplace that includes instructions stating it has not been tested or should not be used with unvented gas logs.
+Exception: DO NOT install this appliance in a factorybuilt fireplace that includes instructions stating it has not been tested or should not be used with unvented gas logs.

-A WARNING: This is an unvented gas-fired heater.
+WARNING: This is an unvented gas-fired heater.
 It uses air (oxygen) from the room in which it is installed.
 Provisions for adequate combustion and ventilation air must be provided.
-Refer to section on page 6 of this manual.
+Refer to Air for Combustion and Ventilation section on page 6 of this manual.